ncsa/Delta_doc/docs/source/services/index.rst

 The Delta Open OnDemand portal is now available for use.
 Current supported Interactive apps: Jupyter notebooks.

-To connect to the Open OnDemand portal, point a browser to https://openondemand.delta.ncsa.illinois.edu/ and use your NCSA username and password with NCSA Duo on the CILogin page.
+To connect to the Open OnDemand portal, point a browser to https://openondemand.delta.ncsa.illinois.edu/, and use your NCSA username and password with NCSA Duo on the CILogin page.

 Make sure to match the account to charge with the resource partition as shown below.
-The account names end in -cpu and -gpu.
-The matching partition would start with cpu or gpu (as in gpuA100x4 interactive).
+The account names end in -cpu and -gpu; the matching partition would start with cpu or gpu (as in gpuA100x4 interactive).

 ..  image:: jlab_config_partition.png
     :alt: Jupyter Lab partition configuration